rfrey2009/dealsbar-v2/readme.txt

 Finally, click save settings again and you'll see your new Dealsbar populated with deals that will earn you commissions when they turn into sales!

 == Changelog ==

+= 2.0.2 =
+* Update to coupon/deals syncing in case a Merchant has oddly named deal descriptions.
+Thanks, Marcia!

+= 2.0.1 =
+* Small tweaks to make upgrade from v1.0 smoother for certain users.

 = 2.0 =
 * NOTE: You will likely need to re-input your dealsbar customization and API settings!